 Excess Utility Charges

-1. Check-metered developments or buildings: In buildings that are check-metered, residents shall have consumption-based utility allowances that reflect the size and type of units and actual equipment provided by CCHA.
-Check meters are read by CCHA and each tenant charged only for consumption in excess of the utility allowance at the rate paid by CCHA.
+1. Check-metered developments or buildings: In buildings that are check-metered, residents shall have consumption-based utility allowances that reflect the size and type of units and actual equipment provided by HACC.
+Check meters are read by HACC and each tenant charged only for consumption in excess of the utility allowance at the rate paid by HACC.

-2. In buildings where utilities are not individually metered and there are no check meters (all-bills-paid properties), CCHA may make excess utility charges for the use of certain resident-supplied appliances in excess of those supplied by CCHA.
+2. In buildings where utilities are not individually metered and there are no check meters (all-bills-paid properties), HACC may make excess utility charges for the use of certain resident-supplied appliances in excess of those supplied by HACC.
 Examples include:

 Second refrigerator.